 The Cook County Middle School hallway was quiet on Monday, March 2nd.
 Why?
 Exploratory Day!

 Each week the WTIP news department puts together a roundup of the weeks top news stories.

-Danielle and Nevaeh report the latest School News.
+Grace and Rhonnie report the latest School News.